danny0838/PyWebScrapBook/webscrapbook/resources/config.md

     # to "theme  =    default  "
     theme = default

-    # Use on/off, yes/no, true/false, or 1/0 for a boolean value.
+    # Use true/false, on/off, yes/no, or 1/0 for a boolean value.
     ssl_on = false

     # A section may be subsected using syntax [section "subsection"].
-For
+In such
-    # such cases [section] will also be mapped as [section ""].
+    # case [section] also means [section ""].
     [auth "user1"]
     user = myuser1
     #...